 This proposal will result in the creation of a Department of Women's and Gender Studies from the existing Women's Studies Program.
 The Department of Women's and Gender Studies will continue to offer the same, though renamed, programs: the B.A.
 Major in Women's and Gender Studies; the B.A.
-Minor in Women's and Gender Studies; the Honors B.A. in Women's and Gender Studies; and the Combined Honors B.A. in Women's and Gender Studies.
+Minor in Women's and Gender Studies; the Honors B.A. in Women's and Gender Studies.
 If our Proposal for an M.A. in Women's and Gender Studies receives approval, the new Department will also offer an M.A.
 Program, the first in the Prairie Provinces.